-Figure 8: Predicted probabilities of perceiving positive effects for manual workers (left) and for university graduates (right) by party preference
+Figure 8.
+Predicted probabilities of perceiving positive effects for manual workers (left) and for university graduates (right) by party preference.

-Note (Figure 8): The figure shows the predicted probabilities of believing that digitalization policies are good for manual workers (left panel) and university graduates (right panel) by vote intention to different party families.
+Notes: The figure shows the predicted probabilities of believing that digitalization policies are good for manual workers (left panel) and university graduates (right panel) by vote intention to different party families.
 The model uses the same specification as in Figures 5 and 7 and includes country fixed effects.
 The full regression tables can be found in the Appendix.

-In Figure 8 we see that across the party spectrum respondents tend to think that university graduates are relatively more likely to reap benefits from digitalization policies (left panel) than manual workers (right panel).
-Similarities in evaluation are particularly striking regarding manual workers, where the predicted probability of perceiving positive effects from digitalization policies does not exceed 35 to 40 percent across all party constituencies.
-However, the left side of Figure 8 shows that, while on average stronger throughout, evaluations differ more when it comes to university graduates.
 It shows that green and mainstream party voters are significantly more likely to expect beneficial returns from digitalization policies for this group.
 Overall, then such voters have both more positive sociotropic expectations, and more positive expectations that certain types of groups of society are more likely to benefit.
-By contrast, voters of challenger parties evaluate digitalization policies more negatively, not only for their likely in-groups, but throughout the socio-structural comparison groups and also in the aggregate.
+By contrast, voters of challenger parties evaluate digitalization policies more negatively, not only for their likely in-groups, but - importantly - throughout the socio-structural comparison groups and also in the aggregate.
 We interpret this evidence as suggesting that the political divide over digitalization policies between mainstream and challenger party voters reflects a deeper ideological evaluation of social and economic transformations and their implications for society.